Please note Versatile Tanks DO NOT repair water tanks

 And last but not least on the trap door/secret lair front is this James Bond-inspired wine cellar via gentlemint.com.
 Again, available to enter via a ‘secret door’ from the kitchen, this cellar makes use of the underground space of a smaller home, so as not to take up any of the ‘living’ areas.

 The child within you is probably itching to see some of the wine cellars in our next section, which features some of the biggest and even – quite possibly – the best spaces out there.
 Get ready to drool…

-A bespoke project via Focus Wine Cellars, Neon Nights near Istanbul is a rather modern-looking cellar which features wine bottles on a set of curved cut glass shelves.
+A bespoke project via Focus Wine Cellars, Neon Nights near Istanbul is a rather modern-looking cellar that features wine bottles on a set of curved cut glass shelves.
 Add to that hidden LED lighting and you have yourself a fairly futuristic wine cellar.

 This one has been built for one of Turkey’s most prominent businessmen.
 It can be found in his ‘entertainment room’, which also features colour changing lights to perfectly complement the mood he’s in.
 There’s also a ‘vapour barrier’ and ‘thermal insulation blend’ with custom-built air conditioning in this cellar too.
 This ensures the comfiest conditions for living and, of course, for storing those wines.

-As seen on the World of Wine site, this impressive wine cellar (above) can be found in the private Indian ocean island resort of Huvafen Fushi.
+As seen on the World of Wine site, this impressive wine cellar can be found in the private Indian ocean island resort of Huvafen Fushi.
 Located in the Maldives, this is certainly some wine cellar.

 It’s eight feet underground and features 6,000 bottles of wines from across the world.
 If you have a spare $2,000, you can enjoy one of the cellar’s best wines, which are displayed in golden coloured floor to ceiling storage racks.